lyh411201000/mybatis-spring-zk/README.md

 =================

 Sample application demonstrating integration of MyBatis 3.2, Spring 3.2, and ZK 6.5.3 (MVVM)

-See it running on the RedHat OpenShift cloud at http://mybatisspringzk-simbo1905.rhcloud.com/

 **To build:**<br/>
 Requires maven<br/>
 From project directory: mvn clean install